akfreas/tangential-core/README.md

 ---

-For more information or to report issues, please visit the repository pages for [Tangential Frontend](https://github.com/akfreas/tangential-frontend) and [Tangential Backend](https://github.com/akfreas/tangential-backend).
+The code in this repo is needed for [Tangential Frontend](https://github.com/akfreas/tangential-frontend) and [Tangential Backend](https://github.com/akfreas/tangential-backend).